-I decided to start up Tiny Paws as, having so few of my own pets at the moment, I have time to give to other family pets – who would otherwise be left home alone all day, or leaving their owners unable to go on holiday, or struggling to meet the demands of a particularly poorly guinea pig, or struggling to cope with grooming maintenance…for instance.
+I decided to start up Tiny Paws as, having so few of my own pets at the moment, I have time to give to other family pets – who would otherwise be left home alone all day, or leaving their owners unable to go on holiday, or struggling to meet the demands of a particularly poorly guinea pig, or struggling to cope with grooming maintenance.
 Guinea pig grooming and day care along with small pet boarding is definitely a very niche service, but I’ve had enough experience of caring for guinea pigs to be able to use my skills professionally to help other piggies – and their owners!

 I also spent over 6 years working on “Guinea Pig Magazine” as second-in-command, in fact co-launching it even from the pilot issue as the only magazine dedicated to just guinea pigs.
 I did just about every job going in my years there, as it was an independent publishing setup with just 2-person operation; my jobs ranged between coming up with content ideas and researching them, sourcing contributors, seeking out potential advertisers and collaborators, right through to customer service, quiz creation, social media, website management, writing articles, editing content, proofreading and even writing content for the Editors letters!
 Despite it being what was once my dream job, I decided it was time to leave in 2016, as the opportunity for growth and development was restricted and the direction the editor was trying to drive me and the publication in no longer aligned with my vision.